 Chase’s usual offer for the no-fee Freedom Unlimited card is for “$150” after $500 spend.
 In reality, the “cash back” earned by this card is in the form of Ultimate Rewards points which can be cashed in at a penny each.
 So, the normal offer for this card is really for 15,000 points after $500 spend.
 And the card normally offers 1.5 points per dollar everywhere, which is pretty darn good since it’s possible to move these points to a premium card in order to get more than 1 cent per point value.

-Now Chase has unveiled an optional new signup bonus for this card.
-Instead of earning 15,000 points, you can earn an extra 1.5 points per dollar for all spend for the first year of card membership.
+Now Chase has unveiled an optional new signup bonus for this card, which is available in-branch only as of 3/18/19.
+Instead of earning 15,000 points, you can earn an extra 1.5 points per dollar on up to $20,000 in purchases for the first year of card membership.
 For big spenders, that’s insane!
 If you expect to spend more than $10,000 in your first year with the card, then you’ll come out ahead with the new offer instead of the usual offer.

 Unfortunately, the Freedom Unlimited card is subject to 5/24.

 |Chase's 5/24 Rule: With most Chase credit cards, Chase will not approve your application if you have opened 5 or more cards with any bank in the past 24 months.

 To determine your 5/24 status, see: 3 Easy Ways to Count Your 5/24 Status.
 An even easier option is to track all of your cards for free with Travel Freely.

 The Freedom Unlimited does charge foreign transaction fees, so leave it at home when traveling internationally.
 But within the US, 3X everywhere cannot be beat.